Moot Court Board

 Armand Arabian Advocacy Competition

-Previously known as the Individual Advocacy Tournament, this competition was renamed in 1999 for the Honorable Armand Arabian, who served on the Supreme Court of California from 1990 until his retirement in 1996.
-Justice Arabian Served in the Los Angeles Superior Courts from 1972-1983.
-In November 1983, he was appointed to the California Court of Appeal, Second Appellate District, Division 3 by Governor George Deukmejian.
-He served as a private judge until his passing in 2018.
+Originally called the Individual Advocacy Tournament, the competition was renamed in 1999 in honor of the Honorable Armand Arabian, who served on the Supreme Court of California (1990–1996) and in the Los Angeles Superior Courts (1972–1983).
+Justice Arabian was appointed to the California Court of Appeal in 1983 and served until retirement.
+He passed away in 2018, leaving a legacy of judicial excellence and dedication to the law.

 Vincent S. Dalsimer Moot Court Competition